 We’re in the process of putting together a gallery of Toy Boat 2 photos when she first launched 15 years ago, and a comparison gallery of her current configuration.
 We’ll also spend some time discussing the various changes we made along the way.

-What We Wanted to Put Into Toy Boat 2
+What We Wanted to Install In Toy Boat 2

 Here is our original “wish-list”:

-- Keel protector (we occasionally go freshwater fishing, wanted to be able to put the boat up on the beach without scratch the keel too much)
+- Keel protector (we occasionally go freshwater fishing, wanted to be able to put the boat up on the beach without scratching the keel too much)

 - Trim tabs